-If you would like to get into contact with a friendly and approachable person from the MCR community about any welfare concerns, Emma Kerry is an MPhil student at New College and the MCR welfare officer.
-She is here to talk, or listen and support you in this time and can be contactable by email on: mcr.welfare@new.ox.ac.uk.
+If you would like to get into contact with a friendly and approachable person from the MCR community about any welfare concerns, Elena Russo and Nick Arndt are your MCR welfare officers.
+The are here to talk, or listen and support you.
+They are contactable by email on: mcr.welfare@new.ox.ac.uk.